HoriaSimu/word-quiz/README.md

 - [x] Add a function to move the cursor automatically to the next letter fields when typing
 - [ ] Rework the stylesheet
 - [ ] Add animations
+- [ ] Refactor code - make it more modular (moving components to separate files and so on)

 ## Credits